jtemel/jtemel.github.io/README.md

-# jtemel.github.io
+# Personal Website

-My personal website
+Welcome!

+This is the project folder for my personal website, found at https://jtemel.github.io.